WE CARE ABOUT YOUR PRIVACY.

 2.1.
-In order to purchase one or more Products on the Site, the Customer must select the Products the intend to purchase and add them to the shopping cart.
-Once the selection of the chosen Products has been completed, the Customer must continue with the checkout at the shopping cart web page, fill in the electronic order form, according to the relevant instructions, and send it to the Seller.
+In order to purchase one or more Products on the Site, the Customer must select the Products he/she intends to purchase and add them to the shopping cart.
+Once the selection of the chosen Products has been completed, the Customer must continue with the checkout at the shopping cart web page, fill in the electronic order form according to the relevant instructions, and send it to the Seller.

 2.2.
 Purchase orders may be completed in the following languages: English.

 2.3.
 The purchase order of the Products may be made by the Customer either through his/her personal account, if registered on the Site, or through the "guest" user mode, providing in this case the personal information required to proceed with the order processing.

 2.4.
 The order form contains a summary of the information on the main characteristics of each Product ordered and its price (including all applicable taxes or duties), the accepted methods of payment and the delivery methods of the Products purchased, the shipping costs and estimated delivery times, and a reference to the Terms and Conditions of Sale concerning the conditions for exercising the right of return and the methods and times for returning the Products purchased.

 2.5.
 Before proceeding with the purchase of the Products by sending the order form, the Customer must carefully read the Terms and Conditions of Sale, which can also be printed, stored or copied for personal use.
 By sending the order form, the Customer declares to have understood and approved the contents of the order form, as well as to have accepted the General Conditions of Sale and Use of the Site, while, failing this, the purchase order cannot be proceeded with.

 2.6.
 Before submitting the purchase order, the Customer may check the order’s details and identify or correct any data entry errors.
 The Customer represents and warrants that the data and information provided to the Seller in making the purchase order are true, exact and such to allow its identification.